Dandielo/DtlCitizensTrader/readme.txt

 4. In the main trader inventory clicking on the wool cyan and lime, toggles the buy/sell list.

 5. to sell an item to the trader just drag it from you'r inventory and click on the item on the trader inventory.

+- Using the trader (simple mode) -----------------
+1. r.click him to open the inventory

+2.
+- first click shows up the item price or opens a multiple amount choice.
+- a second click will buy this item

+3. In multiple amount choice, red wool click means go back to the main trader inventory.

+4. In the main trader inventory clicking on the wool cyan and lime, toggles the buy/sell list.

+5. to sell an item click on it in you inventory to see how much money you will get. a second click will sell the item